USGS-CMG/stglib/doc/iq.rst

 Raw .cdf to clean .nc
 =====================

-Convert the raw .cdf data into an EPIC-compliant netCDF file with .nc extension using ``runiqcdf2nc.py``.
+Convert the raw .cdf data into an CF-compliant netCDF file with .nc extension using ``runiqcdf2nc.py``.

 runiqcdf2nc.py
 ---------------